elixir-makeup/makeup/CONTRIBUTING.md

 It's possible that in the future there will be a macro that generates an Elixir module at compile-time from a CSS stylesheet.
-It's probably not too hard to write a simple CSS parser and interpreter using ExSpirit.
+It's probably not too hard to write a simple CSS parser and interpreter using NimbleParsec.

 # Writing Documentation